matrix-org/synapse/docs/admin_api/event_reports.rst

 Show details of a specific event
 ================================

-This API returns information about a specific reported event.
+This API returns information about a specific event report.

 The api is::